winlover32/aws-security-automation/README.md

 # aws-security-automation
 Collection of scripts and resources for DevSecOps, Security Automation and Automated Incident Response Remediation

+## IAM Access Denied Responder

+This example solution will setup an automated response to an access denied event that occurs within a CloudTrail event, a Failed authentication attempt to the AWS console, or a Client.UnauthorizedOperation event occurs.

+## EC2 Auto Clean Room Forensics

+This example solution will take an instance ID from an SNS topic and through a series of AWS Lambda functions co-ordinated by AWS Step Functions will automatically notify, isolate and run basic forensics on the identified instance.

 ## CloudTrailRemediation
 Demo script to automatically restart CloudTrail.
 The script have placeholders for forensics etc. to avoid enabling CloudTrail without finding the causing user.